Gurdhhu/bioinf_scripts/README.md

 ## 1. annotate_blast_hits
 ### Motivation

-When you download the results of blastn search from NCBI BLAST webpage, the table of blast hits does not contain any information about the matching sequences except their accession number.
+When you download the results of blast search from NCBI BLAST webpage, the table of blast hits does not contain any information about the matching sequences except their accession number.
 It is not convenient to check all the matches manually, especially if you queried hundreds of sequences in a batch.

 ### Description

-This script is intended for taxonomic annotation of **blastn** results saved in **Hit Table CSV** format where GenBank accession numbers are in the 4th column.
-It uses **efetch** function from **Bio.Entrez** package to get information about accessions from **GenBank Nucleotide** database.
+This script is intended for taxonomic annotation of **blast** results (blastn, tblastn, blastp or blastx) saved in **Hit Table CSV** format where GenBank accession numbers are in the 4th column.
+It uses **efetch** function from **Bio.Entrez** package to get information about accessions from **GenBank Nucleotide** or **Protein** databases.
 The output is an annotated CSV file "*_annotated.csv" with the following columns added:

 * Record name